Vojtech-M/Riskio3/README.md

 # Riskio 🎰

 **Riskio** is a gamified productivity application built with **Jetpack Compose**.
-It turns your daily tasks into currency, allowing you to "gamble" your hard-earned coins for real-world rewards that you define.
+It turns your comleted tasks into currency, allowing you to "gamble" your hard-earned coins for real-world rewards that you define.

 Whether you're a developer who wants to win "15 minutes of JetBrains research" or just someone trying to make chores more exciting, Riskio brings a bit of high-stakes fun to your To-Do list.